 I am an Assistant Professor in the Biology Department at the University of Wisconsin – La Crosse.
 My research focuses on understanding and quantifying the effects of disturbances (natural and human-induced) on biological communities and freshwater ecosystems.
-In Fall 2019, I will be teaching Ecology, Freshwater Invertebrate Zoology, and a Capstone seminar.
+In Fall 2020, I will be teaching Ecology and Organismal Biology.

 PhD Ecology (2015) University of Claude Bernard Lyon 1, Lyon, France